mad-scientists-go/smart-mart-user-web-app/README.md

+# smart mart user web app

+This is the web app companion for smart mart.
+The main function of this is app is for a user to view past reciepts online.
+This rest of this readme contains info about Create React App which was used to bootstrap this project.
+For more info about the rest of smart mart see the [shopping go repo's readme] (https://github.com/mad-scientists-go/shopping-go).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>